michaelcaplan/sparkwest-network/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For detailed explanation on how things work, check out the [Nuxt.js docs](https://nuxtjs.org) and the [Firebase docs](https://firebase.google.com/docs)